First Nations Community Palliative Care Program

 Queensland Health · Australia

-The First Nations Community Palliative Care Program provides Queensland state budget funding to non-government organisations to deliver community-based palliative care services.
+The First Nations Community Palliative Care Program provides Queensland State budget funding to non-government organisations to deliver community-based palliative care services.
 Funded services may include symptom relief, grief support and bereavement support for families and carers of terminally ill clients.

 Location